 While Antwerp designers continue to build a solid reputation for themselves, talent from the Fashion Department, under the supervision of its director, the designer Walter Van Beirendonck, continues to cause a stir on the international circuit.
 Demna Gvasalia burst on the scene with his cult label Vetements and has since been appointed creative director at Balenciaga.
 Rushemy Botter and partner Lisi Herrebrugh were recently hired at Nina Ricci while Glenn Martens has received international praise for his Y/Project.
 Students also regularly win prestigious awards.

 Currently the Fashion Museum is undergoing renovations.
-From the autumn of 2020 onwards, you can find out more about Belgian fashion and the inspiring stories of the Antwerp Six on a permanent basis, or learn more about the Fashion Department.
+On the weekend 4-5 September, the museum reopens for visitors.
+You can find out more about Belgian fashion and the inspiring stories of the Antwerp Six on a permanent basis, or learn more about the Fashion Department.
 Keep informed about the ongoing renovation through the MoMu’s website.
 If you’re interested in hearing more about the current generation of designers, then head to the website of the Fashion Department of the Royal Academy of Antwerp.

 Special opening days

 Special closing days

 Price per person: